shongscience/HETDEX-related-files/README.md

   2.2 Ruler Model:

   This program estimates these two errors for each temporal filling pattern using my "ruler model".
-You can contact me for the mathematical details about the rule model.
+You can contact me for the details about this rule model.